- Definition of Registers

-A registration certificate will be issued by the Society for each eligible calf for which proper information and full dues have been submitted.
+A registration certificate will be issued by the Society for each eligible calf for which proper information and full fees have been submitted.

 - Transfer of ownership

 When a registered animal is sold or culled or dies the transfer slip on the registration certificate must be completed and returned without delay to the office of the Society.
 A new certificate will be issued by the Society to the new owner when the transfer slip has been returned and fee paid.

 Registration of bulls

-A bull is not eligible for registration unless both parents are entered in a full register of the Herd Book and he meets the breed standard currently in force.
+A bull is not eligible for registration unless both parents are entered in the “E” register of the Herd Book and he meets the breed standard currently in force.